If you are divorced, your ex-spouse can receive benefits based on your record (even if you have remarried) if:

 Your ex-spouse is age 62 or older;

-The benefit that your ex-spouse is entitled to receive based on his or her own work is less than the benefit he or she would receive based on your work; and
+The benefit that your ex-spouse is entitled to receive based on their own work is less than the benefit they would receive based on your work; and

 You are entitled to Social Security retirement or disability benefits.